Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Learn more »

-Most food is processed, both for humans and for dogs.
-Processing alters the natural state of food and removes bacteria, improves their shelf life, and makes them visually appealing.
-A big part of this is color—most of what we eat would be gray (and unappetizing!) without food coloring.
+Most food is processed for humans and dogs.
+Processing alters the natural state of food, removes bacteria, improves its shelf life, and makes it visually appealing.
+It changes the color of the product, and most of what we eat would be gray (and unappetizing!) without food coloring.

 But is food coloring safe for dogs?
 What’s in it?
-The colors are added for our benefit since our dogs can’t perceive them.
-Dogs don’t need them, and they offer no nutritional value, so it begs the question as to why we bother at all?
+The colors are added for our benefit and don’t provide nutritional benefits for dogs.

 Although food coloring is generally safe for dogs to eat, you may prefer to avoid it.